ronf/asyncssh/docs/index.rst

 applications like the one above, AsyncSSH defaults to providing basic line editing for server sessions which request a pseudo-terminal.

-When thise line editor is enabled, it defaults to delivering input to the application a line at a time.
+When this line editor is enabled, it defaults to delivering input to the application a line at a time.
 Applications can switch between line and character at a time input using the :meth:`set_line_mode()
 <SSHLineEditorChannel.set_line_mode>` method.
 Also, when in line